luchagomez/cashier/Readme.md

 ***TEST 18***

-*DESCRIPTION*: Verify the quantity of products and total price when there is no available information about prices for the item selected.
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price when there is no available information about prices for the item selected.

 *EXPECTED RESULT*:
  - Error message "no prices for the selected item".